jtauber/music-theory-texts/riemann-nature-of-harmony/raw.md

 ---

-the " discant " iu a " plagal " mode.* The idea of naming such an acci- dental combination of tones had not occurred to anybody at that time; it was foreign to the whole spirit of the time.
+the “discant” in a “plagal” mode.* The idea of _naming_ such an acci- dental combination of tones had not occurred to anybody at that time; it was foreign to the whole spirit of the time.
 No one of the combined melo- dies was looked on as predominant, nor was a bass considered as a foundation or support for the others; but all were regarded as equally important indi- vidual melodies, and were invariably thus treated.
-The first half of the 16th century is, in fact, the period in which the imitative contrapuntal style culminated ; the second half of the century brings us to the advances made by Palesti ina and Orlandus Lassus, and its end to the beginnings of mono- phony.
-It is impossible to avoid the idea that the new conception of the chord, which came just at this time, and the new way of looking at poly- phonic music which resulted from it, must have had a marked effect on musical production.
+The first half of the 16th century is, in fact, the period in which the imitative contrapuntal style culminated; the second half of the century brings us to the advances made by Palestrina and Orlandus Lassus, and its end to the beginnings of mono- phony.
+It is impossible to avoid the idea that the new conception of the _chord_, which came just at this time, and the new way of looking at poly- phonic music which resulted from it, must have had a marked effect on musical production.

 The thoroughbass system was, as I have just shown, the first attempt at indicating chords, and its adoption marked a long step forward, both in the progress of theoretical knowledge and of the practical art of writing.
 The essential character of thoroughbass is generally well known.
 It indicates each tone by the number which shows its distance above the bass note, in diatonic degrees.
 But intervals above an octave are reduced to the lower octave, thus identifying notes an octave apart; with this restriction, however, that their relation to the bass note must remain unchanged.
 As the intervals are always counted from the bass note, there is no possible way of expressing the fact that the fifth c-g and the fourth g-c are not exactly the same interval.
-Thus, for example, the following chords are indicated in exactly the same way in the thoroughbass system : —
+Thus, for example, the following chords are indicated in exactly the same way in the thoroughbass system:—

-* A "discant" was simply a second melody invented to go with a given bass and heard simultaneously with it.— Transt.ator.
+\* A “discant” was simply a second melody invented to go with a given bass and heard simultaneously with it.—Translator.

 ---